 - Students at Hawaii Pacific University have an easier time paying back their loans.
 The school's student loan default rate is only 5%, compared to the national rate of 10.1%.

-- Although it may not be available for every major, the doctor's degree is the highest one a student can attain at Hawaii Pacific University.
+- Although it may not be available for every major, the doctor's degree is the highest award a student can attain at Hawaii Pacific University.

 - For the 2017-2018 academic year, 46% of the faculty were full-time.

 - After graduation, Hawaii Pacific University bachelor's degree recipients go on to jobs where they make $49,900 a year.
 That's about 22% more than their peers at other schools.